 Location and size

-Gushiegu District is covered by a tropical climate, which is marked by the alternation of dry and rainy seasons.
+Gushegu Municipality is covered by a tropical climate, which is marked by the alternation of dry and rainy seasons.
 The dry season lasts between November and March and it is characterized by the predominance of north-east winds in the form of harmattan which is cold and dry.
-The District has a tropical climate, which is typical of the Northern Region.
+The Municipality has a tropical climate, which is typical of the Northern Region.
 The unique rainy season, influenced by south-east winds lasts from May to October.
 The rainfall varies between 900 and 1,000mm but the heavy rains are normally recorded in July and August.
 Temperatures are high throughout the year with a maximum of 36ºC recorded mainly in March and April.
 Low temperatures are recorded between November and February (the harmattan period).

 The topography of the land is generally undulating with elevations ranging from 140m at valley bottoms to 180m at highest plateaus.
-Being mostly a watershed of main rivers, the District is endowed with many small valleys.
+Being mostly a watershed of main rivers, the Municipality is endowed with many small valleys.
 These valleys can be found at Gaa, Katani, Sampemo and Sampegbiga areas.
-There are no major rivers in the District, but tributaries and sub-tributaries of Nasia, Daka, Nabogu and Oti rivers run through it.
+There are no major rivers in the Municipality, but tributaries and sub-tributaries of Nasia, Daka, Nabogu and Oti rivers run through it.

 Relief and Drainage